-\ statistically significant at the 5 percent level of significance coefficient of the error correction term is shown to be negative and statistically significant at the 1 percent level of significance.
+statistically significant at the 5 per cent level of significance statistically significant at the 1 per cent level of significance significant at the 1 percent level of significance.
 INV, FDI, and EDR are revealed to be statistically not significant at the 5 percent level of significance.
 That is, the negative causal effect of international trade on economic growth in Morocco appears to be due to the negative effect of imports with respect to economic growth.
 The aid inflow is revealed to cause economic growth positively at the 5 percent level of significance.
 The results of the error correction model appearing in Table 3 can be summarized in the following manner.
 It reconfirms the existence of cointegration between the real GDP growth rate and the explanatory variables.
 Although the estimation results depend on the measure of international trade, investment and/or aid inflows are revealed to have caused the economic growth of Morocco positively.
 FDI is shown not to have caused it.
 Export values have not caused it, while the expansion of import values appears to have caused it negatively.